A Brief History of the

 - Revising the Mediator Standards of Practice to specifically address the professional practice of the family mediator.

-The first APFM Board of Directors was constituted in 2011-2012; membership took off and our organization has grown ever since.
+The first APFM Board of Directors was constituted in 2011-2012; membership took off and our organization grew.
 Each of the above goals are works-in-progress, and our Board members meet regularly to move APFM forward.
 We have modernized our website and are now in the process of adding content and functionality, within an entirely new format.
 We are so appreciative of all of the support for APFM given by Jim Melamed, who so graciously provided our first website and worked tirelessly in helping to formulate the core of APFM.